blockchainsllc/in3-docs/docs/api-java.md

 ##### getLogsBloom

-256 bytes, a bloom filter of logs/events generated by contracts during transaction execution.
+256 bytes, a Bloom filter of logs/events generated by contracts during transaction execution.

 Used to efficiently rule out transactions without expected logs.